fac26/Dominic_Natalia_http/README.md

 - [x] A responsive, mobile-first design
 - [x] The app is accessible to as many different users as possible (works on Speechify)

+Please be aware that the weather API can be erratic, and sometimes fails to provide data.
+We've tried to do our best to handle all errors and display it to you.

 ---

 This project was developed by [Natalia Rusu](https://github.com/NataliaRusu) and [Dominic Simpson](https://github.com/DominicSimpson)